nindalf/pokespeare/Readme.md

 ## Acknowledgements

 This repo is based on the book [Zero To Production In Rust](https://www.zero2prod.com/index.html).
-Large parts of this, including the DB setup, CI setup, configuratoin management and library/framework selection are from that book.
+Large parts of this, including the DB setup, CI setup, configuration management and library/framework selection are from that book.